 Why I Walked

-(NOTE: I originally wrote this intending to post it on Facebook but I changed my mind for several reasons (some of which I actually bring up), so if you're reading it here, you'll probably be one of the only people to actually read it at all.
-Just for the sake of context, here's an article about the protest.)
+(NOTE: I originally wrote this intending to post it on Facebook but I changed my mind for several reasons (some of which I bring up), so if you're reading it here, you'll probably be one of the only people to read it at all.
+So just for the sake of context, here's an article about the protest.)

 Happy Memorial Day and thank you to those in the military who have given and are giving their life to protect our rights and freedoms, especially because last Sunday I benefitted from my right to an education by graduating from Notre Dame and I exercised my freedom of speech by silently and peacefully walking out on our Vice President.